elihunter173/website/content/notes/3f/csc412/index.md

 # Left recursive!
 Fee -> Fee a | b

-# b was the only terminating branch so it becomes the start
+# b was the only terminating branch so it
-# Fee a was the non-terminating branch, so we repeat it
+# becomes the start.
+Fee a was the
+# non-terminating branch, so we repeat it.
 Fee -> b { a }

 # We could do this more formally with this.
+It's
-It's identical to the above.
+# identical to the above.
 Fee -> b Fee'
 Fee' -> a Fee' | \e
 ```